Legal Notice & Privacy Policy

 Why do we use reCAPTCHA on our website?

-• Referrer URL (the address of the page the visitor has come from)
+- Referrer URL (this is the address of the page you came from)

-• IP address (e.g. 256.123.123.1)
+- IP address (e.g., 256.123.123.1)

-• Information on the operating system (the software that enables the operation of your computers.
+- Information on the operating system (the software that enables the operation of your computers.
 Popular operating systems are Windows, Mac OS X or Linux)

-• Cookies (small text files that save data in your browser)
+- Cookies (small text files that save data in your browser)

-• Mouse and keyboard behavior (every action you take with your mouse or keyboard is stored)
+- Mouse and keyboard behaviour (every action you take with your mouse or keyboard is stored)

-• Date and language settings (the language and date you have set on your PC is saved)
+- Date and language settings (the language and date you have set on your PC is saved)

-• All Javascript objects (JavaScript is a programming language that allows websites to adapt to the user.
+- All Javascript objects (JavaScript is a programming language that allows websites to adapt to the user.
 JavaScript objects can collect all kinds of data under one name)

-• Screen resolution (shows how many pixels the image display consists of)
+- Screen resolution (shows how many pixels the image display consists of)

-Google may use and analyze this data even before you click on the "I am not a robot" checkmark.
+Google may use and analyse this data even before you click on the “I am not a robot” checkmark.
 In the Invisible reCAPTCHA version, there is no need to even tick at all, as the entire recognition process runs in the background.
 Moreover, Google have not given details on what information and how much data they retain.

 The following cookies are used by reCAPTCHA: With the following list we are referring to Google’s reCAPTCHA demo version at https://www.google.com/recaptcha/api2/demo.